Musical elements in the discrete-time representation of sound: Variation in the basic note

 \subsubsection{Reverberation}

-Using the same terms of subsection~\ref{subsec:spac}, the late reverberation can be achieved by a convolution with a section of pink, brown or black noise, with exponential decay of amplitude along time.
-Delay lines can be added as a prefix to the noise with the decay, and this contemplates both time parts of the reverberation: the first reflections and the late reverberation.
-It is possible to improve the quality by calculating the geometric trajectory and (mainly low-pass, subsection~\ref{subsec:filtros}) filtering by each surface where wavefront reflected before reaching the ear in the first $100-200$ milliseconds.
-The colored noise can be gradually introduced with a \emph{fade-in}: the initial moment given by direct incidence of sound (i.e.\ without any reflection and given by ITD and IID), reaching its maximum at the beginning of the 'late reverberation', when the geometric incidences loses their relevance to the statistical properties of noise decay.

-As an example, consider $\Delta_1$ as the duration of the first section and $\Delta_R$ as the duration of total reverberation ($\Lambda_1=\Delta_1 f_s$, $\Lambda_R=\Delta_R f_s$).
-Be $p_i$ the probability of a sound to repeat in the $i$-th sample.
-Amplitude falls with exponential decay.
-Following subsection~\ref{subsec:spac}, the reverberation $R_i^1$ of the first period can be described as:
+Using the same terms of Section~\ref{subsec:spac}, the late reverberation can be achieved by a convolution with a section of pink, brown or black noise, with an exponential decay of amplitude along time.
+Delay lines can be added as a prefix to the noise with the decay, and this accounts for both time parts of the reverberation: the early reflections and the late reverberation.
+Quality can be improved by varying the geometric trajectory and filtering by each surface where the wavefront reflected before reaching the ear in the first $100-200ms$ (mainly with a LP).
+The colored noise can be gradually introduced with a \emph{fade-in}: the initial moment given by direct incidence of sound (i.e.\ without any reflection and given by ITD and IID), reaching its maximum at the beginning of the 'late reverberation', when the geometric incidences loose their relevance to the statistical properties of the decaying noise.
+As an example, consider $\Delta_1$ as the duration of the first reverberation section and $\Delta_R$ as the complete duration of the reverberation ($\Lambda_1=\Delta_1 f_s$, $\Lambda_R=\Delta_R f_s$).
+Let $p_i$ be the probability of a sound to be repeated in the $i$-th sample.
+Following Section~\ref{subsec:spac}, the sequence $R^1$ with the amplitudes of the impulse response of the first period can be described as:

 where $V_{dB}$ is the total decay in decibels, typically $-80dB$ or $-120dB$.
-Reverberation $R_i^2$ of the second period can be emulated by a brown noise $R_i^m$ (or by a pink noise $R_i^r$) with exponential amplitude decay of the waveform:
+The sequence $R^2$ with the samples of the impulse response of the second period can be obtained from a brown noise $N^b$ (or by a pink noise $N^p$) with an exponential amplitude decay of the waveform: